Photometry with XGA

 from xga.utils import xmm_sky

-First of all, I will declare an individual galaxy cluster source object, and a galaxy cluster sample object.
-I am going to demonstrate that you can use the SAS interface with individual sources and samples of sources in exactly the same way.
-The sample of four clusters is taken from the XCS-SDSS sample (Giles et al. (in prep)), and the individual cluster is Abell 907.
+First we declare both an individual galaxy cluster source object, and a galaxy cluster sample object; in order to show that the generation of products from individual sources and samples of sources is done in the same way.
+The sample of four clusters is taken from the DES-Y1 sample (Farahi et al. 2019), and the individual cluster is Abell 907.

 [2]: